 Strong Expat Community

-It is estimated that 100,000 Americans and 30,000 Europeans live in Ecuador from all walks of life.
+There are thousands of expats living in Ecuador from all walks of life.
 We’ve met retired postal workers, bus drivers, bankers, college professors, software project managers, marketing executives, electricians…you name the profession and we’ve probably met someone who retired from it.

 We’ve also met people from one end of the political spectrum to the other.
 We made the conscious decision to leave politics back in the US, but some people continue to attend regular meetings for their respective political affiliations here in Ecuador.